 With dozens of features and details of internal IT-infrastructure to consider, selecting the right application to backup your data is always a challenge.
 In this series of articles, we compare CloudBerry Backup and Managed Backup solution solutions with other vendors’ backup products by a number of criteria and features that are important to users, businesses, and managed service providers.

 Today, we will take a closer look at CrashPlan backup and Code42 CrashPlan enterprise solution:

 Secure information infrastructure is a crucial component for the success of modern business.
 Previously, we have considered general ways of protecting against ransomware and how to proactively defend data with backups.

-However, there is more obvious way of protection.
+However, there is a more obvious way of protection.

 In this article, we consider offers for Managed Service Provider (MSP) from antivirus companies and discuss most valuable criteria in choosing complex anti-virus solution.
 Continue reading